bjspatel/glivertest/ReadMe.txt

 1) Unzip web_classroom.zip file
 2) Download and Install MySQL
-3) Download and Install Node.js
+3) Create a database named "group_chat"
-4) Open command prompt and cd to the unzipped folder "web-classroom"
+4) Download and Install Node.js
-5) Run commande: source "<path_to_web-classroom>/web-classroom/mysql_script/web_classroom.sql"
+5) Open command prompt and cd to the unzipped folder "Groupchat"
 6) Run command: "npm install"

 ***** Steps to run server *****
-1) Open command prompt and cd to the unzipped folder "web-classroom"
+1) Open command prompt and cd to the unzipped folder "Groupchat"
-2) Run command: "node app.js"
+2) Run command: "node server.js"

 ***** Steps to use application *****
 1) Open browser